xamarin/dev-days-labs/HandsOnLab/README.md

 }
 ```

 ### 5. Implementing IsBusy

 We will create a backing field and accessors for a boolean property.
 This property will let our view know that our view model is busy so we don't perform duplicate operations (like allowing the user to refresh the data multiple times).

-First, create the backing field:
+1. In Create the backing field:

 ```csharp
 private bool isBusy;
 ```

-Next, create the property:
+2. Create the property:

 ```csharp
 public bool IsBusy